Master of Education in Student Affairs

 Length: 36 credit hours.
 May be completed in 24 months.

-Format: Offered through interactive online coursework.
-Students may begin the program in the fall, spring, or summer semesters.
+Format: Eight-week courses offered through interactive online coursework.
+Students may begin the program in August, October, January, March, May, or July.

 Results: Masters of Education degree.